New Experimental Limit on the Electric Dipole Moment of the Electron in a Paramagnetic Insulator: Experimental details

 \section{Experimental details}

-With the samples characterized, we built the EDM experimental cell from two disk-shaped GGG samples with diameter of 3.3~cm, height of 0.76~cm, and density of 6.66~g/cm$^3$, sandwiched between two planar electrodes and two isolated ground plates (Fig.~\ref{setup}).
-The electrodes are connected to high voltage (HV) sources of opposite polarities in such a way that the electric fields in both GGG samples are aligned along the same direction.
-In the presence of a strong electric field, the eEDM are aligned by the electric field, leading to a net spin-polarization, because the EDM vector is bound in the same (or opposite) direction of the spin vector as a result of the Wigner-Eckart theorem.
+With the samples characterized, we built the EDM experimental cell from two disk-shaped GGG samples, each with diameter 3.3~cm, thickness 0.76~cm, and density 6.66~g/cm$^3$, sandwiched between two planar electrodes and two isolated ground plates (Fig.~\ref{setup}).
+The electrodes are connected to high voltage (HV) sources of opposite polarities in such a way that the electric fields in both GGG samples are parallel.
+In the presence of a strong electric field, the eEDMs are aligned by the electric field, leading to a net spin-polarization, because the EDM vector is bound in the same (or opposite) direction of the spin vector as a result of the Wigner-Eckart theorem.
 This Stark-induced spin ordering generates a bulk magnetization which produces a magnetic field surrounding the paramagnetic GGG sample.
 The magnetization can be detectable using a DC superconducting quantum interference device (SQUID), serving as a flux-to-voltage transducer.

 Due to the small energy of eEDM interactions, the induced magnetic field is minute.
 However, with EDMs near the current experimental limit, the accumulated magnetic signal from the large number of electrons inside the GGG sample could lead to a sizable signal above the background.
-To be more explicit, with an internal field $E_{int}$ of 10~kV/cm, the EDM interaction energy, $d_eE_{int}\simeq 10^{-23}$~eV, using the current upper limit for the eEDM, $d_e$.
+To be more explicit, with an internal field $E_{int}$ of 10~kV/cm, the EDM interaction energy, $d_eE_{int}\simeq 10^{-24}$~eV, using the current upper limit for the eEDM, $d_e$.
 In contrast, the thermal energy is as large as $k_BT = 8.6\times10^{-7}$~eV at 10~mK, where $k_B$ is the Boltzmann constant.
-The degree of EDM-induced spin alignment is washed out by the thermal fluctuation to the level of $d_eE_{int}/{k_BT}\simeq 10^{-16}$ for each Gd$^{3+}$ ion.
-On the other hand, the large number of Gd$^{3+}$ ions (each with a magnetic moment $\mu_a$) in the solid results in a bulk magnetization of 10$^{22}$cm$^{-3}\times$10$^{-16}\mu_a \simeq 10^{6} \mu_B$, leading to a net magnetic field of 10$^{-17}$~T.
+The degree of EDM-induced spin alignment is washed out by the thermal fluctuation to the level of $d_eE_{int}/{k_BT}\simeq 10^{-17}$ for each Gd$^{3+}$ ion.
+On the other hand, the large number of Gd$^{3+}$ ions (each with a magnetic moment $\mu_a$) in the solid results in a bulk magnetization of 10$^{22}$cm$^{-3}\times$10$^{-17}\mu_a \simeq 10^{5} \mu_B$, leading to a net magnetic field of 10$^{-18}$~T.

 A flux pickup coil, in the form of a planar gradiometer, is sandwiched in between the ground planes.
 It integrates the EDM-induced magnetic flux over the area of the coil.
 More importantly, the use of a gradiometer eliminates the common-mode magnetic signal from the residual magnetic field remaining inside the magnetic shield.
 It can significantly reduce the magnetic pickup due to the vibrational motions of the coil in a residual field.
 The gradiometer (Fig.~\ref{pickup}), with a two-turn inner coil wound clockwise and a single-turn outer coil wound counter-clockwise, is optimized to have the proper inductance matching to the input coil of the SQUID sensor.
 The diameter of the inner coil matches the diameter of the sample.
 The common-mode rejection ratio (CMMR) of a typical hand-wound coil was measured to be $\sim$ 200, corresponding to a 0.5\% area mismatch.
 The magnetic flux pickup is slightly enhanced by partially enclosing the returning flux, leading to an enhancement factor of 1.1 (calculated using finite-element analysis) compared to that using a simple one-turn coil.
 In other words, the effective area $A$ for flux pickup in this gradiometer is a factor of 1.1 higher than the actual cross-sectional area of the sample.
 This enhancement factor can be increased up to 1.8 by reducing the radial dimension of the superconducting lead shield, and thus compressing the return flux lines laterally to increase the flux pickup.